RYANCOX00/Prog_DA/README.md

 <br>

 1. To run this code a user will require Python 3 and the below listed packages to be installed.
 It is recommended that a user downloads Anaconda as these particular packages are already pre-installed.
-You can find a link to Anaconda [here](https://www.anaconda.com/products/individual).
-Alternatively, Python 3 can be installed [here](https://www.python.org/downloads/).
+You can download Anaconda [here](https://www.anaconda.com/products/individual).
+Alternatively, Python 3 can be downloaded [here](https://www.python.org/downloads/).

 <br>